 How to Find Concrete Block Core Fill Volume

-Concrete block, also known as a concrete masonry unit and sometimes called a cinder block, typically has one or two holes or voids to reduce the weight of the block.
-To estimate how much grout is needed to fill those voids you need to find the volume of each void and multiply that by the number of voids in the wall.
+Concrete blocks used for construction, also known as concrete masonry units (CMUs) or cinder blocks, typically have one or two holes or voids known as cells to reduce the weight of the block.
+These cells are filled with concrete or grout during the installation process to strengthen and reinforce the wall.
+To estimate how much concrete or grout is needed to fill those cells, you need to find the volume necessary to fill each block, then multiply that by the total number of blocks in the wall.

 Step 1: Find the Volume of Each Block Void

-Step 2: Find the Number of Voids in the Wall
+Step 2: Find the Number of Blocks in the Wall

 Step 3: Find the Total Concrete Block Fill Volume

-Now, multiply the number of voids by the volume of the void in cubic inches to find the total grout fill volume in cubic inches.
+Multiply the cubic inches of volume for one block by the total number of blocks in the wall to get the total volume in cubic inches.
 Divide the final number by 46,656 to find the volume in cubic yards.
 A conversion calculator can make this easy.